cecio/USBvalve/README.md

 > This PCB is for experienced electronic makers
 > **DON'T USE IT IF YOU AREN'T SURE YOU CAN HANDLE IT!**

+> [!NOTE]
+> R7 and R8 aren't actually connected to anything.
+They are added for circuit debugging purposes.
+> So they don't show up in the BOM

 <img src="./pictures/USB_pipe_finished_oled.jpg" alt="USBpipe PCB"/>

 [USBpipe](https://github.com/LiPolymer/smartUSBPipe) is a dedicated PCB for this project.